 How to use baking soda in laundry

 The easiest way to add baking soda to your laundry routine is to use a detergent made with baking soda.
-Our Laundry Powder is a people- and planet-friendly laundry detergent made with baking soda, washing soda, and vegetable soap.
+Our Laundry Powder is a powdered laundry detergent made with baking soda, washing soda, and vegetable soap.
 It’s just as effective as liquid detergent but is ultra-concentrated, plastic-free, and preservative-free.

 How to use baking soda for cleaning

 Just like with your laundry, you can easily add baking soda to your home cleaning regimen by choosing a cleaner that already includes it.
-Our Gentle Home Cleaning Scrub is a non-toxic, eco-friendly powder made with baking soda and vegetable soap.
+Our Gentle Home Cleaning Scrub is an eco-friendly powder made with safer ingredients like baking soda and vegetable soap.
 It’s super effective on hard surfaces around your home, including your tub and stovetop.

 Where does baking soda come from?